About the Location

-Elon in DC partners with The Washington Center in Washington, DC to provide students with the opportunity to take courses and intern in our nation's capital.
+The Washington Center in Washington, D.C. provides students with the opportunity to take courses and intern in our nation's capital.

 Frequently offered courses include: